The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: The Relevant Parental Population

 \section{The Relevant Parental Population}

+The relevant parental population is that which existed one puparial duration ago.
 Determining the puparial duration leading to the present eclosion is a minor problem in its own right.
 It is known that at a given temperature, $T$, the puparial duration, in days, can be calculated according to the formula

 ({\sc Phelps and Burrows} \cite{phelpsAndBurrows1}).
 For females, $\kappa = 0.057 \pm 0.001$, $a = 5.5 \pm 0.2$ and $b = -0.25 \pm 0.01$.
 For males, $\kappa = 0.053 \pm 0.001$, $a = 5.3 \pm 0.2$ and $b = -0.24 \pm 0.01$ ({\sc Hargrove} \cite{Hargrove3}).
 The puparial durations of all species, with the exception of {\em G. brevipalpis}, are thought to lie within 10\% of the value predicted by this formula ({\sc Parker} \cite{Parker1}). {\em G. brevipalpis} takes a little longer.
 The shortest puparial duration is that of {\em G. austeni}.